ministryofjustice/cla-end-to-end-tests/behave/README.md

 ## How to run tests

-If you are working on an M1 machine, please add the below to your behave/.env file
+If you are working on an M1 machine, please add the below to your behave/.env file.
+There is an example file at .env.m1.example that you can rename to .env to avoid doing this.

 'ALPINE_BASE_IMAGE='arm64v8/alpine:3.15'
 NODE_BASE_IMAGE='amd64/node:10''